Get

 10. Uveitis

-Uveitis is an inflammation of the uvea that consists of the iris, ciliary body, and choroid.
+Uveitis is an inflammation of the uvea, the vascular layer of the eye, that consists of the iris, ciliary body, and choroid.
 Any or all three structures can become inflamed by infections of viruses, bacteria or fungi, and parasites.
-It can also be caused by toxins, irritations, trauma, high blood pressure, or metabolic disease such as diabetes.
+It can also be caused by immune-mediated inflammation, toxins, irritations, trauma, high blood pressure, or cataracts.
 Treatment consists of decreasing the inflammation and treating the primary cause of this problem.
 If the vet diagnoses uveitis, your dog might be referred to a veterinary ophthalmologist because some cases are complicated and become recurrent.

-Hyphema is blood trapped between the cornea and the iris.
-It is usually caused by trauma, but ulceration, hypertension, glaucoma, toxicosis, coagulation, or platelet disorders can also lead to this condition.
+Hyphema is caused by bleeding in the anterior chamber of the eye, causing blood to be trapped between the cornea and the iris.
+It is usually caused by trauma, but uveitis, hypertension, infections, tumors, or coagulation disorders can also lead to this condition.
+Hyphema can cause glaucoma and is potentially blinding.
+If you notice blood inside your dog’s eyes, contact your vet immediately.
 Your vet will treat it depending on the causal factor.

 dog with eye problem